PhilSA/Trove/com.trove.utilityai/Documentation~/how-it-works-working-with.md

 ReasonerUtilities.SetConsiderationInput(ref worker.CustomerLineupRef, normalizedCustomerLineupCount, in reasoner, considerationsBuffer, considerationInputsBuffer);
 ```

-It's up to you to make sure your consideration inputs are always up to date.
+It's up to you to make sure your consideration inputs are up to date before you trigger a reasoner update

 ### Computing scores